Alison Bonnyman, IATF cert, MScRS, BScPT

 Alison Bonnyman is the founder and lead instructor for the Canadian Aquatic Rehabilitation Instructors.
 Alison has over 30 years of clinical experience, working as a physical therapist in hospitals and private clinics in Canada.
 Her clinical work and expertise has focused on orthopaedics, long term care, and chronic neurological conditions.

 For the last 20+ years Alison has developed a growing private aquatic therapy practice providing individual treatment and assessment, group treatment programs, as well as acting as a community aquatic exercise consultant.
 She has developed condition specific aquatic programs for individuals and other treatment providers, as well as developed specialized group aquatic programs for municipalities.
-In 2012, Alison attended the 12-day Modular Aquatic Therapy Course in Valens, Switzerland, and is certified in Bad Ragaz Ring Method and Halliwick Water Specific Therapy.
+In 2012, Alison attended the 12-day Modular Aquatic Therapy Course in Valens, Switzerland, and is certified in Bad Ragaz Ring Method, Halliwick Water Specific Therapy and Ai Chi.
 She is certified with the International Aquatic Therapy Faculty, IATF.
 She has attended International Congress of Evidence-Based Aquatic Therapy (ICEBAT), Aquatic Therapy Rehab Institute (ATRI) and Aquatic Therapy University (ATU) conferences and courses.

 Alison has a Bachelor of Physical Therapy from the University of Toronto and a Masters in Rehabilitation Science from McMaster University in Hamilton, Ontario.
 Alison has also completed numerous post graduate courses including advanced education in orthopaedics, spinal care and aquatic therapy.
 Alison’s Masters thesis assessed the impact of aquatic therapy on the bone geometry of women with osteoporosis.
 A link to the thesis can be found under the publications tab.

 In addition to her work with CARI, Alison is an assistant professor, teaching stream, at the University of Toronto.
 Alison is the Canadian Physiotherapy Association representative in the International Organization of Aquatic Physical Therapists.
 She has actively volunteered for the Ontario Physiotherapy Association and was 4 years on the OPA Board of Directors.
 She has presented on various topics, primarily Aquatic Therapy, at the annual CPA and OPA Conferences across Canada.
 She is a member-in-good-standing with the College of Physiotherapists of Ontario.

 If there is magic on this planet, it is contained in water.